 Getting The Professionals Into The Mix

-In case if any of these steps did not work, the only way is to seek professional help; these guys are stacked with great equipment and will help you to get rid of the smell with ease.
+If any of these steps did not work, the only way is to seek professional help; these guys are stacked with great equipment and will help you get rid of the smell with ease.

 Professional cleaning is by no means cheap;